All Episodes

 And he cut it off.

-And this has caused a fire storm of support.
+And this has caused a firestorm of support.

-In this week's Congress of the Social Sciences and Humanities at the University in Canada, he's going to present a paper on Transibility, which is, he defines it, the desire, quote, the desire or the need for a person identified as able-bodied by other people to transform his or her body to obtain a physical impairment.
+In this week's Congress of the Social Sciences and Humanities at the University in Canada, he's going to present a paper on transability, which is, he defines it, the desire, quote, the desire or the need for a person identified as able-bodied by other people to transform his or her body to obtain a physical impairment.

 He says the person could want to become deaf, blind, amputee, paraplegic.